Girls Name Songs Stories

 Reviews, Trivia and Comments

-Previously posted on the home page as "Featured Songs", we hope you enjoy these song reviews and stories about some of the songs on our list of over 2,200 songs with female names in the title or lyrics.
+Previously posted on the home page as "Featured Songs".
+We hope you enjoy these song reviews and stories about some of the songs on our list of over 2,300 girls name songs: songs with female names in the title or lyrics.

-Check out the top 50 baby girl names on our home page, with links to related songs.
-Also our list of best love songs with a girl's or woman's name in the title, our top 40 love songs!
+Check out the top 50 baby girl names on our home page, with links to her songs.
+Also our list of best love songs with a girls name or a woman's name in the title, our top 40 love songs!
 Feedback and suggestions appreciated.

 Mary is easily the most common name in songs with over forty songs on our list but our list includes several songs for Carol, three Holly songs, three Noel songs, one for Eve and one for Joy.